-General Guidelines
+Guidelines

-Proposals that omit required materials or exceed the page limits may be rejected without review.
+Proposals that omit required materials or exceed page limits may be rejected without review.
 Proposals from PIs who have not completed reporting requirements or proposed work on prior NASA Kentucky awards may be rejected without review.
-Submitted proposals must be consistent with the PI institution's policies and practices, e.g. definition of equipment, stipend, etc. Proposers should contact NASA KY with questions about allowable costs.
+Submitted proposals must be consistent with the PI institution's policies and practices (e.g. definition of equipment, stipend, etc).
+Proposers may contact NASA KY with questions about allowable costs.